 The Google Pixel 3 and Pixel 3 XL may already be considered two of the best Android phones out there, but they’re not cheap, and it looks like Google may be preparing some lower-cost alternatives.
-Rumors say Google is working on the Pixel 3 Lite and Pixel 3 Lite XL, two budget options for those who want a Google smartphone experience, but don’t want to pony up the cash for the Pixel 3 or Pixel 3 XL.
+Rumors say Google is working on a pair of midrange options for those who want a Google smartphone experience, but don’t want to pony up the cash for the Pixel 3 or Pixel 3 XL.

 On the back, there’s a 12-megapixel camera, while the front of the device has an 8-megapixel front-facing camera.
-Powering it all is a 2,915mAh battery.
+Powering it is a 2,915mAh battery.

 Design and display